Get

 When a cat uses a cat tree, they naturally leave their scent behind on the object.
 In the feline world, this means the tree has been “marked” and is owned by the kitty that marked it.
 When bringing a used cat tree into your home, your feline may become stressed out by the scent left behind by the previous cat.
 They might believe that the scent means that the cat is still lurking around somewhere and that they are trying to take over the environment.

-However, some cats are not bothered by the scent of another cat and won’t mind using a cat tree that has a strange animal’s scent on it.
+However, some cats are not that bothered by the scent of another cat and won’t mind using a cat tree that has an unfamiliar animal’s scent on it.
 It all depends on their personality, whether they are spayed or neutered, and how long it’s been since the used cat tree has been exposed to another animal.

-So, it’s worth trying to bring a used cat tree into your home to see how your own feline reacts to it, especially if the tree was obtained free or inexpensively.
-If the used tree cost is comparable to the cost of a new tree, you’re better off just getting the new tree and starting fresh.
+So, it’s worth trying to bring a used cat tree into your home to see how your own feline reacts to it, especially if the tree was obtained free or inexpensively and if your cat is generally quite relaxed and unbothered by other felines.
+If the used tree cost is comparable to the cost of a new tree, or your cat is anxious or gets stressed or frightened at the sight of neighbourhood cats, you’re better off just getting the new tree and starting fresh.

 two-cats-playing-on-a-cat-tree